GavinGeizer/GavinGeizer/README.md

 - 💼 I have completed an internship with MCHA, gaining valuable industry experience.
 - 🤔 I have strong problem-solving abilities and management experience.
 - 🚀 I am self-directed and always eager to take on new challenges.
+- 🤖 I am a huge fan of Artificial Intelligence and Automation.

 ## Skills